 After making good progress with the under 18 and 21 squads, he was handed a first team debut on the last day of the season, setting up Philippe Coutinho for the only goal of the game.
 The following season he started the League Cup 2nd round tie against Notts County but he had to be patient for his next league chance.
 After nine games in which he was an unused substitute, he finally got on for the last fifteen minutes against Arsenal in February, when Liverpool were already 5-1 up.
 Ibe was then loaned to Championship side Birmingham City for the rest of the season, having a hand in a stoppage time goal in the last game which ensured the club avoided relegation.

-Ibe did not make as much progress as would have been hoped in the 2015-16 season.
+Ibe did not make as much progress as would have been hoped in the 2015/16 season.
 He failed to capitalise on the opportunity provided by Sterling's departure and often went missing in games.
-21 of his 41 appearances came from the bench and he did get some crucial goals, the winner at Stoke in the League Cup semi final first leg and a winning goal in Kazan in the Europa League.
-However when AFC Bournemouth tabled a £15million bid in July 2016 Ibe was given permission to speak with them and he left for the Dorset coast on 14 July.
+21 of his 41 appearances came from the bench and he did get some crucial goals, the winner at Stoke in the League Cup semi-final first leg and a winning goal in Kazan in the Europa League.
+However, when Bournemouth tabled a £15 million bid in July 2016 Ibe was given permission to speak with them and he left for the Dorset coast on 14 July.
 Liverpool negotiated both buy-back and sell-on clauses in the deal for Ibe.
 He was a regular for the first three months of the season but lacked consistency, leading to his appearances being more sporadic.
-In 2017-18 he scored twice in 32 league appearances.
-However he was either a substitute or substituted in 23 of these, completing ninety minutes just nine times.
+In 2017/18, Ibe scored twice in 32 league appearances.
+However, he was either a substitute or substituted in 23 of these, completing ninety minutes just nine times.
 2018/19 was another stop start season with nine starts in the league and a further ten substitute appearances.